 Which is to say, a raw, prey-based or -modeled diet.
 Cats are obligate carnivores and, in the wild, live on rodents, birds, reptiles and insects.
 A prey-based diet seeks to mimic that menu by providing either whole prey animals or enough meats, organs, bones, etc. from different animal sources to recreate the same nutrient balance as would be found in a whole prey animal.

 Raw diets can be produced two ways – commercially or at home.
-This article primarily discusses frankenprey, one of the later methods.
+This article primarily discusses prey model raw, one of the later methods.

-There are three primary methodologies for preparing a raw diet: grinding, frankenprey and whole prey.
-The first two are based on a general guideline that has been used by raw cat and dog feeders for decades, the 80 / 10 / 5 / 5 rule – that’s 80%-87% meat, fat, skin, sinew, connective tissue and heart, 5%-10% edible bone, 3%-5% liver, and 5% other secreting organ – while the third is as close to natural as your cat can get without catching dinner on its own.
-The origin of this guideline is unknown; however, rodents are roughly 5% bone and 4% liver, rabbits are slightly less than 10% bone and less than 4% liver.
-Birds have an even lower bone and organ content, so these numbers seem to be a rough average of the typical feline prey percentages.(1)
+There are three primary methodologies for preparing a raw diet: grinding, prey model and whole prey.
+The first two are based on a general guideline that has been used by raw dog feeders for decades, modified for cat… the 83 / 07/ 5 / 5 rule – that’s 83% meat, fat, skin, sinew, connective tissue and heart, 7% edible bone, 5% liver, and 5% other secreting organ – while the third is as close to natural as your cat can get without catching dinner on its own.
+Rodents are roughly 5% bone and 4% liver, rabbits are slightly less than 10% bone and less than 4% liver.
+Birds have an even lower bone and organ content, so this modification from the original canine guideline (80/10/5/5) is necessary to match the rough average of the feline prey diet percentages.(1)